 Executives have known for decades that to differentiate and defend their companies competitively, they need to focus on their core business strengths — the central activity that yields most profits and will assure organisational resilience for the future.

 To be able to concentrate on core business competencies, companies know they need to partner with reliable third parties.
-The global business process outsourcing market is projected to expand at a compound annual growth rate (CAGR) of 9.1% from 2022 to 2030,2as firms seek to minimise operational vulnerabilities, improve agility and reduce operating costs that invite investor scrutiny.
+The global business process outsourcing market size was estimated at USD 302,617.9 million in 2024 and is projected to reach USD 525,228.5 million by 2030, growing at a CAGR of 9.8% from 2025 to 2030,1 as firms seek to minimise operational vulnerabilities, improve agility and reduce operating costs that invite investor scrutiny.

 Payroll is a prime back-office candidate for outsourcing, since: